 Millions of people visit New York every year for sightseeing, shopping, and business.
 “The Big Apple” is undoubtedly one of the most popular travel destinations in the world.
-However, your New York experience won’t be full, if you don’t include its museums on your travel itinerary, so make sure you save enough time to explore at least the best of them.
+However, your New York experience won’t be full if you don’t include the city’s museums on your travel itinerary.
+So make sure you save enough time to explore at least the best of them!

 1. The Metropolitan Museum of Art